FIN-005: Extension and Collection of Credit

 - Compliance with Policy

 This policy describes how credit may be extended to students, faculty, staff, and other customers of the University and, once credit is established, how the receivable is to be collected.
 This policy and associated procedures are designed to minimize the number and amount of past due (delinquent) accounts receivable and the write-off of uncollectible balances.

 Monies owed to the University that have not yet been received.
 This includes, but is not limited to, tuition and fees, student loans, notes receivable, amounts owed for goods or services provided, signing bonus repayments, grants and contracts, cash advances, library fines, parking and transportation fees, moving allowance repayments, and payroll overpayments.

 Management’s estimate of the amount of gross receivables that will become uncollectible.

 A department, division, school, or other unit that has been authorized to extend credit for the sale of goods and services, or that is responsible for the collection of accounts receivable.

 Central Accounts Receivable (Central AR):

-A unit within Financial Reporting and Operations that has the primary responsibility for generating invoices and dunning notices, and managing other collection efforts of accounts receivable processed through the Integrated System Accounts Receivable module (OAR), other than sponsored programs accounts receivable managed by the Office of Sponsored Programs (OSP).
+A unit within Financial Reporting and Operations that has the primary responsibility for generating invoices and dunning notices, and managing other collection efforts of accounts receivable processed through the Oracle Accounts Receivable module (OAR), other than sponsored programs accounts receivable managed by the Office of Sponsored Programs.